RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

                 self.pin_b = source
             else:
                 raise RuntimeError("Error: NO EMPTY PINS")

+In the ``BinaryGate`` class, for gates with two possible input lines, the connector must be connected to only one line.
+If both of them are available, we will choose ``pin_a`` by default.
+If ``pin_a`` is already connected, then we will choose ``pin_b``.
+It is not possible to connect to a gate with no available input lines.

 Now it is possible to get input from two places: externally, as before, and from the output of a gate that is connected to that input line.
 This